Guillaume-favier/python-beautifyer/README.md

 ![VS code exemple of the status bar](https://zupimages.net/up/20/51/r3zq.gif)

+The extension will automatically detect your current indent style and adapt the beautifyer indentation

 ## Requirements

 You just need python3-pip (what you should already have if you are programing in python) and shelljs